dmotz/natal/README.md

 ## Tips
-- Having `rlwrap` installed is optional but recommended since it makes the REPL a much nicer experience with arrow keys
+- Having `rlwrap` installed is optional but highly recommended since it makes the REPL a much nicer experience with arrow keys.

 - Don't press ⌘-R in the simulator; code changes should be reflected automatically.
-See [this issue](https://github.com/omcljs/ambly/issues/97) in Ambly for details
+See [this issue](https://github.com/omcljs/ambly/issues/97) in Ambly for details.

-- Running multiple React Native apps at once can cause problems
+- Running multiple React Native apps at once can cause problems with the React Packager so try to avoid doing so.

+- You can launch your app on the simulator without opening Xcode by running `natal launch` in your app's root directory.

+- By default new Natal projects will launch on the iPhone 6 simulator.
+To change which device `natal launch` uses, you can run `natal listdevices` to see a list of available simulators, then select one by running `natal setdevice` with the index of the device on the list.

+- To change advanced settings run `natal xcode` to quickly open the Xcode project.

 ## Dependencies